-We have many talented and passionate members of the Instructional Staff and Development Team that work hard to bring you an outstanding course experience.
+We have many passionate members of the Instructional Staff and Development Team that work hard to bring you an outstanding course experience.
 MacIntroPsych was honoured with the 2010 President's Award for Excellence in Course and Resource Design.
 Our unique IntroPsych Program has been the topic of academic study and received widespread media attention in the Toronto Star, Globe and Mail, CHCH News, and Maclean's (not to mention Mac's own Daily News).
 Importantly, the continual development of the IntroPsych Blended Learning Environment model is supported by ongoing research.
-As the Director of the Applied Cognition in Education Lab, I am actively interested in teaching, learning and technology from both an academic and a practical perspective.
-For more information, visit http://www.science.mcmaster.ca/acelab/ or follow my twitter feed: @ProfJoeKim

 University can sometimes seem like an impersonal and strange place, especially for Level 1 students who are dealing with many adjustments.
-I hope that in exploring the course resources, you will not forget that there is a real live faculty member responsible for the MacIntroPsych Program-me!
-I have regular office hours (posted weekly on Avenue) set aside solely to give me a chance to meet and talk with you.
-If you have a question, comment, complaint, concern, or just want to see and chat with a live faculty member, do come.
-Many students are reluctant to talk to a faculty member outside of class.
+We hope that in exploring the course resources, you will not forget that there are real live people responsible for the MacIntroPsych Program!
+We have regular office hours (posted weekly on Avenue) set aside solely to give our team a chance to meet and talk with you.
+If you have a question, comment, complaint, concern, or just want to see and chat, do come.
+Many students are reluctant to talk with instructors outside of class.
 Don't give in to the feeling!
-I have had many great conversations with students that have started off with a supposedly "silly" question.
+We have had many great conversations with students that have started off with a supposedly "silly" question.

-As a Teaching Professor, my primary responsibilities are teaching and interacting with students; even my area of research interest concerns pedagogy-the formal study of teaching and learning.
-My goal is to help you understand and appreciate some of the really interesting and important things that we know (or think we know) about human thought and behaviour.
+Our goal is to help you understand and appreciate some of the really interesting and important things that we know (or think we know) about human thought and behaviour.
 In most fields-and as you will see, certainly in psychology-the simplest questions are often the most important and difficult to answer.

 One last piece of advice-get involved in the course!
 MacIntroPsych is a fascinating world waiting to be explored by you!
-Keep up with the web modules, actively participate in tutorials, join the discussion forums, and attend the monthly Discover Psychology talks on Fridays.
+Keep up with the web modules, actively participate, and join the discussion forums.
 It really will make all the difference.
 Following each web module, I would also encourage you to participate in the feedback surveys.
-Many of the most popular interactive features were suggested by students just like you.
-I really do read every single comment and they have contributed enormously to minor and major changes made to all aspects of the course, and this includes the very course handbook you hold in your hands.
+Many of the most popular, interactive features were suggested by students just like you.
+We really do read every single comment and they have contributed enormously to minor and major changes made to all aspects of the course, and this includes the very course handbook you hold in your hands.

-On behalf of all the wonderful people that work hard on the frontlines and behind the scenes, best of luck and have a great year!
+From all people that work hard on the frontlines and behind the scenes, best of luck and have a great year!